Computing Projective Implicit Representations from Poset Towers

-These algorithms require, as input, a free/projective implicit representation of $C_{\ell+1}(K)\xrightarrow{\partial_{\ell+1}}C_\ell(K)\xrightarrow{\partial_\ell}C_{\ell-1}(K)$.
-It is conceivable that understanding structural and computational aspects of the chain modules $C_\ell(K)$ may turn out to be useful for computing minimal presentations of $H_\ell(K)$ more efficiently.
-The chain modules $C_\ell(K)$ of multi-parameter filtrations are still interval decomposable, with intervals representing the simplices (see Figure \ref{fig:grid_filtration_indec}).
-But simplices can be generated at different incomparable grades of the filtration and get identified in their joins.
-Hence, contrary to the case of one-parameter filtrations, $C_\ell(K)$ can have relations and is not necessarily free/projective.
+These algorithms require, as input, a free/projective implicit representation of the chain complex segment $C_{\ell+1}(K)\xrightarrow{\partial_{\ell+1}}C_\ell(K)\xrightarrow{\partial_\ell}C_{\ell\minus 1}(K)$.
+It is conceivable that understanding structural and computational aspects of the chain modules $C_\ell(K)$ may become useful for computing minimal presentations of $H_\ell(K)$ more efficiently.
+The chain modules $C_\ell(K)$ of multi-parameter filtrations are still decomposable into interval modules, with intervals representing the simplices (see Figure \ref{fig:grid_filtration_indec}).
+But simplices can be generated at different incomparable grades of the filtration and get identified at their joins.
+Hence, contrary to the case of one-parameter filtrations, $C_\ell(K)$ can have relations and is not necessarily projective.
 To obtain a valid input for the algorithm of \cite{lensickwright}, we first have to convert the simplicial input into a free/projective implicit representation by graded matrices.
 In \cite{chacholski2017combinatorial}, a method to convert a general simplicial filtration over a $d$-dimensional grid to a FiRep is discussed.
 If we consider arbitrary simplicial maps over a grid poset, as in the example in Figure \ref{fig:collapse_grid_indec}, the chain modules $C_\ell(K)$ will not even be interval decomposable anymore.
 Different simplices can be glued together by collapses, yielding more complicated indecomposables.